choe 2024

 Interests: Biological, Cognitive, Family, Health and Mental Health, Social-Emotional

-Dr. Choe's research interests center on the development of children’s self-regulation and externalizing behavior (e.g., aggression, hyperactivity), their complex associations with parents’ mental health and caregiving, and their contributions to the onset of psychopathology, specifically child conduct problems and maternal depression.
-He follows a biopsychosocial approach to studying psychopathology and its intergenerational transmission with observational, questionnaire, interview, and biological data.
-Dr. Choe is currently examining gene–environment interactions, neural threat circuitry, psychophysiological markers of stress and regulation, adverse childhood experiences (ACES), parenting, and neighborhood influences on the development of antisocial behavior during the first two decades of life.
-His lab is also collecting pilot data for a study of the development of preschoolers’ self-regulation and general cognitive skills, and the role parents play in fostering young children’s cognitive development through parent–child interactions and intergenerational mechanisms (e.g., parents’ self-regulation, caregiving).
+Dr. Choe's research focuses on the development of children’s self-regulation and externalizing behavior (e.g., aggression), their associations with parents’ mental health and caregiving, and their contributions to psychopathology.
+He follows a biopsychosocial approach to studying psychopathology and its intergenerational transmission with observational, questionnaire, neuropsychological, behavioral, and biological data.
+Dr. Choe's lab is currently examining parents’ and young children’s executive functions, psychophysiological markers of stress and regulation, as well as the effects of a guaranteed basic income program in Yolo County for families with young children facing housing insecurity.

 Select Publications